DavisPL-Teaching/289c/README.md

 Welcome!
 This course is a graduate seminar.
 We will cover topics in programming languages and related areas at a research level.
 Topics include: programming language design, type systems, program testing and bug-finding, program verification, side effects, system-building, and applications.
 The primary focus of the course will be on reading papers and in-class discussions.
 There will also be a final project to synthesize 3 papers in an area of your choosing into either a research report or an implementation.

-This seminar will be discussion-based; as such, a small part of your grade is based on attendance.
+This seminar will be discussion-based; as such, a part of your grade is based on attendance.
 I also encourage you to engage with the material through [Piazza](https://piazza.com/class/lt90mfmxztd4zy) and [Perusall](https://app.perusall.com/join/stanford-mbthq).
 Most course announcements will be through Piazza.
 The paper readings can be found on Perusall.